davidlens-wheelsnipecelly/course-project-group_1035/.ipynb_checkpoints/README-checkpoint.md

 ## Describe your dataset in about 150-200 words

-{This data set includes the flight delays in the United States in the months of January, February, and March of 2015 for each day.
+{This data set includes the flight delays in the United States in the months of January of 2015 for each day.
 It includes the airline invloved, tail number of the a/c, origin, destination, scheduled arrival/departure time, taxi times etc. The data was recorded for each flight through their dispatch services and uploaded to a common database.
-The purpose of this datadet is out of pure interest, as we get variable delays due to holidays, weather, events that occur during these different months.}
+The purpose of this datadet is out of pure interest, as we get variable delays due to holidays, weather, events that occur during the month.}

 ## Describe your topic/interest in about 150-200 words